skyscrapers/terraform-opensearch/README.md

 # terraform-awselasticsearch

-Terraform module to setup all resources needed for setting upaan AWS Elasticsearch Service cluster.
+Terraform module to setup all resources needed for setting up an AWS Elasticsearch Service domain.

+## Backups

+## Logging